Hamzah-Luqman/wasm/README.md

 # WASM dataset

-This repository contains the code and dataset (will be released soon) for the research paper "WASM: A Dataset for Hashtag Recommendation for Arabic Tweets".
+This repository contains the code and dataset (will be released soon) for the research paper "_WASM: A Dataset for Hashtag Recommendation for Arabic Tweets_".
 In this paper, we introduced a benchmark for Arabic tweet hashtag recommendations.
 The proposed dataset is subjected to several rounds of automatic and manual filtrations to ensure that it is suitable for tasks related to tweets and hashtags.
 We also presented three baseline models to approach this task from classification and generation aspects.

 ![Word Cloud](figures/words_cloud.png)